 grades in as much of the original condition as possible.

 The Committee is particularly conscious of the site utilization and desires not to disrupt the natural terrain in most cases.
 The Design Review Committee is keenly aware that, whenever possible, structures should be designed around the specific homesite.
-It is important to remember that the beauty of our development is the land and its natural features and· that the architecture should compliment and enhance rather than compete with or destroy this beauty.
+It is important to remember that the beauty of our development is the land and its natural features and· that the architecture should complement and enhance rather than compete with or destroy this beauty.

-In order to help insure compliance with this philosophy, as pan of the final design submit al
+In order to help ensure compliance with this philosophy, as pan of the final design submit al

 grading plan will be required.
 Grading approval must be obtained from the Committee before